GazPrash/TinyAPI/readme.md

-# Tiny API - Rest API Framework for C++
+# TinyAPI - Rest API Framework for C++

-Tiny API is a minimalistic C++ library that allows you to build lightweight REST APIs using the Winsock library.
-With Tiny API, you can easily create and handle endpoints for sending JSON, text data, and even images.
+TinyAPI is a minimalistic C++ library that allows you to build lightweight REST APIs.
+With TinyAPI, you can easily create and handle endpoints for sending JSON, text data, and even images.
 It's designed to be straightforward and user-friendly, allowing you to define the logic for your API endpoints, similar to modern web frameworks like Flask.
 No third party libraries were used to develop this API framework!

 ## Features

-- **Lightweight and Efficient**: Tiny API is designed for performance and efficiency.
+- **Lightweight and Efficient**: TinyAPI is designed for performance and efficiency.

-- **Easy Setup**: Getting started with Tiny API is simple, thanks to its clean and intuitive design.
+- **Easy Setup**: Getting started with TinyAPI is simple, thanks to its clean and intuitive design.

 - **Flexible Routing**: Define your API endpoints and handle them with custom logic.